pratch/MobiHoc-2018/registration.md

 ### Tutorial and Workshops Registration Fee

 The participation in a workshop or tutorial requires pre-registration according to the following registration fees depending on whether the registrant is a participant of SICE 2020 Conference.

+<p style="color:red">The Tutorial is full and we have stopped recruiting participants for the Tutorial.
+As for the Workshop, we have still some places available and look forward to your participation.</p>

 {:.DocTable}
 |Registration Category|Participants of SICE 2020 Conference|Non-participants of SICE 2020 Conference|